 I would fly from London to Dublin and be able to walk around the city and go into work, it was kind of fun going between home and Ireland, so kind of having that lifestyle.
-Also being able to really get my teeth into a character and hang around with people who I really enjoyed being with.
+Also, being able to really get my teeth into a character and hang around with people who I really enjoyed being with.

 Yeah I think so, it was such a great part for me to play.
-I really liked how it developed over the three series, because it spanned I think four years, so that was really fun.
+I really liked how it developed over the three series, because it spanned, I think, four years, so that was really fun.
 I’d love another chance to maybe be a regular in a series or something like that, I really enjoy the period drama aspect.
-I wouldn’t necessarily want to repeat the same work again, variety’s good too!
+I wouldn’t necessarily want to repeat the same work again… variety’s good too!

 I auditioned for that, just like a normal audition.
-I didn’t hear back for about four months, then I got a recall and I think got cast a few weeks later.
+I didn’t hear back for about four months, then I got a recall and, I think, got cast a few weeks later.

 Have you stayed in contact with the rest of the cast and have you acted with any of them since?

 How do you prepare for auditions?

 I obviously learn the lines and try and think of what’s been said about my character, how my character speaks, what kind of things they say, what they want to get out of the scenes.
-I try and relax, I don’t get too nervous usually with auditions, so I just go in there and do my best, then try and forget about it when I leave hahaha!
+I try and relax, I don’t get too nervous usually with auditions, so I just go in there and do my best, then try and forget about it when I leave, hahaha!